Why Use SQL Window Functions

 Salary groups

-Let’s split the employees into three groups according to their salary:
+Let's divide the employees into three groups according to their salary:

 • highly-paid,